Television in Switzerland

-Television in Switzerland was introduced in 1950, with regular broadcasts commencing in 1953.
+Television in Switzerland was introduced in the 1940s, with regular broadcasts commencing in 1953.
 People who live in Switzerland are required by law to pay a television licence fee, which is used to finance the public radio and television service SRG SSR.

-Since 1 January 2021, the Licence fee cost in all the linguistic regions of Switzerland is 355 CHF per year or 83.75 CHF quarterly (with a 2 CHF fee if paid via LSV+, Debit Direct, or e-billing, and the invoice is sent via email), counting both radio and television licences.
+Since 1 January 2021, the Licence fee cost in all the linguistic regions of Switzerland is 335 CHF per year or 83.75 CHF quarterly (with a 2 CHF fee if paid via LSV+, Debit Direct, or e-billing, and the invoice is sent via email), counting both radio and television licences.
 All licence fee payers are entitled under the law to services of equal quality.
 The fee is charged per household and not per person, with empty dwellings being exempt.
 The fee is determined by the Federal Council.

 History

-The history of television in Switzerland began in 1939 when the first test transmissions commenced.
-Regular transmissions started in 1953, at first only one hour a day for five days a week, and only in German: transmissions in French started in 1954 and in Italian only in 1958.
+Early development (1920s-1950s)

+The foundations of television technology were established in the 1920s, building upon partially known 19th-century technologies.
+In 1925, Charles Francis Jenkins in the United States and John Logie Baird in England presented the first public television systems.
+By 1931, the British Broadcasting Corporation (BBC) offered the first regular television programmes.
+However, international development of the new medium was delayed until the 1940s due to competition between mechanical and electronic models, with the electronic system ultimately prevailing in the 1930s through the adoption of the cathode-ray tube and standardization of scanning lines.

+Switzerland's first encounter with television came at the Swiss National Exhibition of 1939, when ETH Zurich (Swiss Federal Institute of Technology) conducted the country's first television broadcast experiment using a 405-line transmission standard.
+The Swiss Broadcasting Corporation (SRG), founded in 1931 and later renamed to include television in 1960, filmed a theatrical performance and transmitted it to a television screen.
+In 1943, Fritz Fischer presented a technique based on the eidophor, a projector that would long be used for large-screen visualizations.

+During the second half of the 1940s, both the PTT (Postal, Telephone and Telegraph services) and the SRG closely monitored television developments abroad and conducted joint experimental trials with ETH Zurich.